ZhenzhongLei/thesis/README.md

 For more details, refer to "scan.py" under "src/general/"

-Run roslaunch with "collect.launch" file to collect data.
-However, monitor mode is not integrated with ROS.
+Run roslaunch with "collect.launch" to collect data.
+Unfortunately, monitor mode is currently not integrated with ROS.

 ## Data Processing: ##
 In data processing part: